xuzhengyi1995/Manga_downloader/README.md

         def get_now_page(self, driver):
             '''
-            This method return an integer, the page number on the page
+            This method return an integer, the page number on the current page
             '''
             return int(str(driver.find_element_by_id('pageSliderCounter').text).split('/')[0])
     ```